Xyaneon/LTUAssistant/README.md

 It currently runs on Ubuntu-based Linux systems, though we would like to implement cross-platform functionality soon.

-The main program is located in `integrated.py` at the moment.
+The main program is located in `LTUAssistant.py`.
+A string can be passed to it on the command line as an argument if you want to execute a specific command without speaking it.

 ## Features
 This AI assistant aims to be like other well-known AI assistants, but with a